codio-gcse-2014/webdev-1/.guides/sections.md

 This little web application lets you do the following ...

 - Create a cow or a sheep in the web page by clicking on the preview page.
 Go ahead and click a couple of times.
-- Delete the animal from the page by clikcing on it.
+- Delete the animal from the page by clicking on it.
 - If you want to create a cow, press the 'c' key before clicking.
 - If you want to create a sheep, press the 's' key before clicking.
 - If you want to toggle between a colored animal or a black and white one, press the 't' key.